HBI-Developer/documents-list/README.md

 - Avoid running `pnpm dlx expo start` — it can cause Metro to read files outside the project and produce the "Failed to get the SHA-1" (untracked file) error.
 - The project uses a custom entry (`index.js`) to avoid the `EXPO_ROUTER_APP_ROOT` error on Android; if you still see it, restart Metro after clearing the cache.

-**Project icon**:
-The file `favicon.png` in the project root is shown above.
-Replace it with a square 1024×1024 PNG for better quality when used as an app icon.

 **License**:
 This project is licensed under the Apache License 2.0 — see [LICENSE](LICENSE) for details.